 I am fortunate enough to currently be working at my “passion” as a Realtor with Coldwell Banker.
 Prior to this second career, I was a Human Resource Consultant with the State of Washington specializing in team dynamics, training, and conflict resolution.
 I began volunteering with the Dispute Resolution Center as a mediator about 9 years ago.
 I have a son, Chris, and reside in Tumwater with my partner, Craig.

 I have mediated with the DRC since 1996.
 I also volunteer at the Thurston County Food Bank in the ForKids backpack program, and repair trails with the Washington Trails Association.
 Since retiring from the Department of Labor & Industries, I enjoy more time to hike.

 I have a successful career owning and managing real estate.
-For seven years I was on the Lacey Planning Commission, serving as Chairman for two.
-For 28 years, I was a top salesperson in a pharmaceutical company.
-I developed innovative sales techniques.
-While in that position, I made presentations to pharmacy and therapeutic boards and devised a continuous improvement program for this fortune 100 company.
-Recently, I completed several fundraising and grant courses at UWT.
-My interests include international travelling, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing, and boating.
+Also, I was a top salesperson in a pharmaceutical company.
+I developed innovative sales techniques, presented to therapeutic committees, and devised a continuous improvement program.
+I was on the Lacey Planning Commission for seven years and serving as Chairman for two.
+My interests include volunteering, international travel, skiing, rock climbing, scuba diving, running, working-out, hiking, fishing and boating.